bsc-s2/pykit/ectypes/README.md

 #   Description

-Some helper function for the server in a cluster.
+Some helper function for the server in a ectypes.

 #   Exceptions

-##  cluster.DriveIDError
+##  ectypes.DriveIDError

 **syntax**:
-`cluster.DriveIDError`
+`ectypes.DriveIDError`

 Raise if the drive id is invalid while parse it.

-##  cluster.BlockNotFoundError
+##  ectypes.BlockNotFoundError

 **syntax**:
-`cluster.BlockNotFoundError`
+`ectypes.BlockNotFoundError`

 Raise if a block not found in a block group.

-##  cluster.BlockTypeNotSupported
+##  ectypes.BlockTypeNotSupported

 **syntax**:
-`cluster.BlockTypeNotSupported`
+`ectypes.BlockTypeNotSupported`

 Raise if block index do not have corresponding type.

-## cluster.BlockTypeNotSupportReplica
+## ectypes.BlockTypeNotSupportReplica

 **syntax**:
-`cluster.BlockTypeNotSupportReplica`
+`ectypes.BlockTypeNotSupportReplica`

 Raise if block type do not support replica.

-## cluster.BlockIndexError
+## ectypes.BlockIndexError

 **syntax**:
-`cluster.BlockIndexError`
+`ectypes.BlockIndexError`

 Raise if block index parse or make error.